Archduchess Louise of Austria

-Archduchess Louise of Austria (2 September 1870, in Salzburg – 23 March 1947, in Brussels) was by marriage Crown Princess of Saxony as the wife of the future King Frederick Augustus III.
+Archduchess Louise of Austria (2 September 1870, in Salzburg – 23 March 1947, in Brussels) was the second daughter of Ferdinand IV, Grand Duke of Tuscany, and Crown Princess of Saxony as the wife of the future King Frederick Augustus III.

+Louise was born in Salzburg to the exiled Grand Duke of Tuscany and his second wife, Alice, and grew up in a relatively informal household.
+At the age of 17, she began to attract suitors, and in the end chose the crown prince of Saxony, Frederick Augustus, and they married in 1891.